catInOrbit/InventoryManagementSystem/README.md

 - Management of Location (assume single shelf location with no constraint on maximum storage threshold) for stock taking purpose
 - Management of accounts for authorized role
 - Real time notification with SignalR
+- Report visualized with Google Data Studio (disabled for billing purpose)